-Everyone interested in using our indoor pistol range must first print, complete, and submit these forms: Customer Liability Waiver and Range Safety Rules ←Use the provided links to download.
+Everyone, 18 or older, interested in using our indoor pistol range must first print, complete, and submit these forms: Customer Liability Waiver and Range Safety Rules ←Use the provided links to download.
 Using the print screen function in your browser does not print the form that we require.
+These steps, must be completed by everyone, 18 or older, wishing to use our range on their first visit ONLY.
+This way, when you check in on your next visit, our system will reflect that you’ve already completed the required steps to use our facility.
+This policy will help us ensure the safety of all of our range members and guests.
 Complete information on the process can be found on our Indoor Pistol Range page.

 - All Federal, State, and Local firearm laws must be obeyed.
 Shooters must be in compliance at all times with all federal, state, and local laws and regulations concerning ownership and handling of firearms.
 Range Staff/RSOs reserve the right to inspect any firearm or ammunition for safety and legal considerations.

 - Drug and Alcohol use is strictly prohibited.
 Never use drugs or alcohol before or while shooting.
 This includes prescription/non-prescription drugs that may make it unsafe for you to use a firearm.

 - All firearms must be unloaded and cased coming in and out of the range.
 All rental firearms entering or leaving the range area must be UNLOADED with actions open and magazines removed.
 No Exceptions.
 All loading and unloading will be conducted while in the booth with the firearm\’s muzzle pointed down range at all times.

 - Eye and ear protection must be worn at all times when in the range.
 Ear plugs are acceptable, but full hearing protection (muffs) is recommended.
 Prescription glasses are acceptable, but shooting glasses over them is recommended.